Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 (2) Arcs that contain equal angles are equal.

-This video shows the two useful properties when solving problems that involve inscribed angles.
+Two useful properties when solving problems that involve inscribed angles

 (1) The measure of the inscribed angle is half the measure of the central angle.